Equivariant ZFA and the foundations of nominal techniques: Equivariance

 However, we do need to be sensible if we extend our term-language with arbitrary choice $\epsilon\vara.\phi$ (also called \emph{Hilbert's epsilon}) with axiom-scheme

 because we can then write a closed term such as $\epsilon\vara.(\vara\in\atoms)\in\atoms$.

 In this case we need to extend \rulefont{Equivar} to the language with $\epsilon$ in such a way that any nonequivariant choices made by $\epsilon$ are respected, for instance by setting $\pi\mact\epsilon\vara.\phi = \pi\act\epsilon\vara.\phi$.\footnote{The version of Isabelle/ZF used during my PhD wielded $\epsilon$ with the joy of a toddler with a biro and a white sofa.
-The modern version seems more refined, and uses of $\epsilon$ seem to have been minimised.} \end{rmrk}
+The modern version seems more refined, with uses of $\epsilon$ minimised.} \end{rmrk}